 If you notice that the TDS levels of your shrimp tank are much higher than the optimal TDS limit for your specific shrimps, you can pull it down by diluting the water that means by adding RO or distilled water.
 You should add some essential minerals into RO water (as it lacks essential minerals) keeping a TDS of 0.

-Shrimp King Mineral is a good product to provide the minerals in RO water for your shrimp tank.
+Shrimp King Mineral Salt is a good product to provide the minerals in RO water for your shrimp tank.

 Some shrimp keepers do not like adding minerals when they want to lower the TDS number noticeably.
 Adding some minerals while doing a water change will ensure essential nutrients that will be needed for your shrimps’ molting process.